hawkkiller/authentic/packages/authentic/README.md

 # Authentic

-Authentic is an authentication library that provides a contract for authentication (and that is it).
+Authentic is an authentication library that provides a contract for authentication.
 It is framework/server agnostic and can be used in any project.
-This way, you can define your own implementation using the contract provided by Authentic.
+This allows for efficient reuse of the same authentication logic across multiple projects while facilitating the swapping of the underlying implementation.